Xiaolüren: Prevalence

 This design of traffic signal has been in use since 2000, used in 1000+ intersections in Taipei City, New Taipei City, Taoyuan, Hsinchu, Taichung, Tainan and Kaohsiung, along with several places globally.
 With its commonality in some places in Japan, the little green man may be seen as a form of folk culture.

-Traffic lights are equipped with countdown timers, too.
-There were red-light and green-light timers, but the latter was taken down due to accidents induced by encouraging drivers to speed up as the green-light timers ended.
-As for red-light timers, they cannot only inform the time remaining for waiting but also make the drivers focus on their signal instead of the green light in the other direction.
+Traffic lights are also equipped with countdown timers.
+There were originally red-light and green-light timers, but the latter was taken down due to accidents induced by encouraging drivers to speed up as the green-light timers ended.
+Red-light timers are intended to inform drivers of the time remaining for waiting but also make the drivers focus on their signal instead of the green light in the other direction.
 This reduces clashes between cars that start too early and cars that run a yellow light.

 Controversy

-Ming Shiun Chang, the chief manager of Eucertec, has protested through a councilman, claiming that he was the inventor of the little green man.
-Since The Ministry of Transportation & Communication proclaimed that the device is an aggregative creation and thus should be public property, Chang has stated his will to resort to the law.
+Ming Shiun Chang, the chief manager of Eucertec, protested through a councilman, claiming that he was the inventor of the little green man.
+Since the Ministry of Transportation & Communication proclaimed that the device is an aggregative creation and thus should be public property, Chang has stated his will to resort to the law.